ChlorinatedPastries/Cool-Website/README.md

 ANY restrictions what so ever!

 Our Goals to achieve are: <br>
-Privacy, Transparency, Ease of use, %FILL IN%, and Having fun!
+Privacy, Transparency, Ease of use, and Having fun!